ember-learn/ember-blog/source/2019-11-15-the-ember-times-issue-124.md

 share your thoughts for RFCs #549 and #554 💬,
-learn how to use telemetry helpers to power up your codemods 📡, release of Octane Super Rentals Tutorial Part 2 🚀, READMORE
+learn how to use telemetry helpers to power up your codemods 📡, release of Octane Super Rentals Tutorial Part 2 🚀, enjoy the new and shiny Ember-powered Apple TV 🍏📺,

+READMORE

 ---